evyhsiao/attractions-record-app/README.md

 # attractions-redord-app
-An app for recording attractions (locatable).
+An app for recording attractions.

+## Features

+- Location
+- Navigation
+- Weather
+- Add and Delete attraction

 ## DEMO